bablokb/circuitpython-vameter/README.md

 _active_ and _config_.
 Possible transitions are _ready-active-ready_ and
 _ready-config-ready_.

+If no keypad is detected, the program runs exactly once using the defaults defined in `src/main.py`.

 To switch modes, use the keypad:

 ![](doc/keyboard-template.png)

 Keys in blue are valid for the ready-mode, keys in black during configuration and keys in red during the active-mode.

+If you run the program on a SBC using the Blinka-emulation, you can also provide settings via commandline parameters.
+For a list of options run

+    cp-vameter -h

+This is especially useful for headless operation, i.e. without display and without keypad.

 Ready-Mode